 Energyworks Holdings Limited (investment held by Pohutukawa Eta Limited) was advanced \$542,158 in August 2014 as a loan pro-rated with all other shareholders.
-The current interest rate is 0.0% (2015:0.0%).
+In August 2017 the loan was written off as part of the realisation of this investment.